sgoman/aoc2024/README.md

 12. **[Day 12: Garden Groups](day12.js)** Determine the circumfence of an area in a grid for part 1.
 Part 2 wants to know how many lines of fences are needed to surround each area.
 13. **[Day 13: Claw Contraption](day13.js)** Find the best number of button presses to win claw machine games.
 Pure math puzzle, as bruteforcing will get you nowhere, especially on part 2!
 14. **[Day 14: Restroom Redoubt](day14.js)** Track particles with constant vectors on a wrapping grid.
 Do a checksum of the quadrants for part 1, find an "image" of a christmas tree in their pattern for part 2.
+15. **[Day 15: Warehouse Woes](day15.js)** Sokoban without designated targets for boxes and a fixed list of moves.
+Part 2 stretches the grid and the boxes on the x-axis, resulting in more complicated moves on the vertical axis.